[ Guest Post ]

 It’s becoming clear that publishers and advertisers alike want access to better data to do their jobs more effectively.
 Automated ads can provide that in-depth insight while removing a substantial burden.

-Although interest in ad automation led to disruption within the sector early on, agencies and independent publishers realize what the power of automation could do for their businesses.
+Although interest in ad automation led to disruption within the sector early on, agencies and independent publishers realized what the power of automation could do for their businesses.
+Also, this brings a higher demand for skilled people working in the IT field to help assist and execute more complicated tasks.

 Where is Automation in Advertising Heading?